aidanthewiz/VibeCity/artifacts/architecture.md

 ![Database ER Diagram](https://raw.githubusercontent.com/aidanthewiz/VibeCity/master/artifacts/Database%20ER%20Diagram.png)

 The user should be able to join a party and add comments to tracks.
 Partys should be able to listen to tracks.
 Tracks should be able to have comments on them and have rankings on the leaderboards.
+The Party should leader should be able to kick people from the party.
+The party leader is able to select which strong can be played.
+The leaderboard gives users the options to see which songs are trending and to vote songs to get on the leaderboard.

 # Business Rules